walshaw/cazyseqs/MANUAL.md

 				family specified will be expected to be present here, so if they are absent they will be downloaded here first (see -force).
+				If -outdir is omitted, then the second non-option argument will be used.

 	-category	STRING	The category of sequences whose IDs (and possibly sequence records too) to download.